 29th Battalion, Canadian Infantry (Vancouver Regiment)

-It would appear that Sidney Wheelwright deliberately lied about his age in order to join up, as on the Canadian Archives website his attestation shows that he stated that he was two years older than he actually was.
+He enlisted on 22 February 1916 at Vancouver aged 16.
+It would appear that Sidney Wheelwright deliberately lied about his age in order to join up, as his attestation shows that he stated that he was two years older than he actually was.

 Sidney sailed from Canada on the SS Olympic which left Halifax on 14th November 1916 and arrived in the UK at Liverpool on 20th November.
 On 9th April he was fighting in France at Vimy Ridge and when he died he was seven days short of his 18th birthday.